vita-epfl/monoloco/docs/MonoLoco++.md

  and verifying the compliance of recent safety measures due to the COVID-19 outbreak.
  Indeed, we show that we can rethink the concept of “social distancing” as a form of social interaction in contrast to a simple location-based rule.
 We publicly share the source code towards an open science mission.

-This readme is in Beta version and refers to the `update` branch.
-It is currently under development.

 ##  Predictions
 For a quick setup download a pifpaf and a MonoLoco++ models from TODO and save them into `data/models`.